EOSIO/taurus-node/docs/01_nodeos/02_usage/02_node-setups/00_producing-node.md

 ### 3. Set the Producer's signature-provider

 You will need to set the private key for your producer.
 The public key should have an authority for the producer account defined above.

 `signature-provider` is defined with a 3-field tuple:
-* `public-key` - A valid EOSIO public key in form of a string.
+* `public-key` - A valid EOSIO-Taurus public key in form of a string.
 * `provider-spec` - It's a string formatted like <provider-type>:<data>
 * `provider-type` - KEY or KEOSD